Universal Representation of Generalized Convex Functions and their Gradients: Background

-Standard convexity theory typically considers functions defined on all of $X$, but for our purposes, it is convenient to work with functions defined on arbitrary subsets.
-We say a function $f$ is $\tilde{X}$-convex (respectively, $\tilde{Y}$-convex) if it is the restriction of a $\tilde{X}$-transform (respectively, $\tilde{Y}$-transform) of some function $g$ to the domain of $f$:
+When $\Phi(x,y)=\langle x \mid y \rangle$ and $\tilde{Y}=Y$, these definitions recover the classical Legendre transform (in the classical case one takes $Y=X^*$).
+Unlike standard convexity theory, we allow for functions defined on a subset of $X$.
+We say a function $f$ is $\tilde{Y}$-convex if it is the restriction of a $\tilde{Y}$-transform to the domain of $f$: